parkerdan/React-Native-Rails-Universal-Linking/README.md

   }

   appWokeUp = (event) => {
-    // this handles the use case where the app is running in the background and is activated by universal linking...
+    // this handles the use case where the app is running in the background and is activated by the listener...
     // Alert.alert('Linking Listener','url  ' + event.url)
     this.resetStackToProperRoute(event.url)
   }